nmtc-run/nmtc-run.github.io/pages/event-curnow.md

 # Details

 **Trail markings:** Follow the hot orange pin flags with “NMTC” on them.
 If you don’t see one in about 0.1 miles, you are off course!
-Turns are marked with a series of pin flags a short distance (feet) apart on the side to which you’ll be turning.
+Turns are marked with a series of pin flags a few feet apart on the side to which you’ll be turning—for example, a right-hand turn marked with three pin flags on the runner's right hand side.
+For more, see [course marking](/course-marking).

 **Traffic warning:** Use care on bike paths and roads.
 Runners must yield to traffic when crossing roads!
 A race is just a run; a road crossing is life and death!